Faculty Research

 From The Voice to House Hunters, Reality Television shows undercut the power of labor.
 These shows are cheap to produce, partly because they pay their works so little.
 Dr. Arditi shows that while hosts of The Voice make upwards of $14 million per season, contestants do not earn a dime for their work.
 As Hollywood writers and actors strike, it is important to remember that TV networks fill the gap with these cheap high-profit shows as a strategy to undermine labor.

-Link to Dr. Arditi’s new piece
+Link to Dr. Arditi’s September 2023 piece

 New Piece by David Arditi